 We believe God alone is the judge of one’s faith, and as Muslims, we reinforce and pound it on our psyche the verse Malik-i-Yommidin in our daily prayers.
 Anyone who accepts God, Prophet Muhammad (PBUH) and Quran as guidance are Muslim to us.
 You’ll find articles on all denominations with full respect and dignity, just plug in a word or a phrase in the search box, and you will find the articles.

 What you believe is between you and Allah, and no human has a right to take over that decision from God, as it amounts to shirk, that is diluting God’s dominion.
 The only rights we have that we can administer as a society is if we violate other’s freedom and hurt them and their loved ones.
 Faith is strictly between God and the individual.
 There is no compulsion there.

 The role of Muslims is to contribute towards the well being of humanity.
-Prophet Muhammad (PBUH) paved the way; first and foremost role of a Muslims is to be the Amin of the society – i.e., someone who can be trusted, who tells the truth, who is just, and around whom people feel safe.
-It means you and I have to be friends of all people from Atheists to Zoroastrians and every one in between, not to convert them but to work with them to bring harmony to the world we inhabit.
+Prophet Muhammad (PBUH) paved the way; first and foremost role of a Muslim is to be the Amin of the society – i.e., someone who can be trusted, who tells the truth, who is just, and around whom people feel safe.
+It means you and I have to be friends of all people from Atheists to Zoroastrians and everyone in between, not to convert them but to work with them to bring harmony to the world we inhabit.

 Secondly, we have to work for a just world, where we inculcate the values of equality of human beings, treat and respect others as you would want to be treated.
 Then we must care for the well being of all of God’s creation; life and environment.
 Finally, we must become the conflict mitigators and goodwill nurturers, a formula Prophet Muhammad consistently worked on.
 Our goal is to work for a secure world for every human.
 Please read the mission statement appended below.